ZPI-2024-25/KubernetesAccessManager/docs/CONFIGURATION.md

 - **backend.autoscaling.maxReplicas**: The maximum number of replicas for the backend.
 - **backend.autoscaling.targetCPUUtilizationPercentage**: The target CPU utilization percentage for autoscaling.
 - **backend.autoscaling.targetMemoryUtilizationPercentage**: The target memory utilization percentage for autoscaling.
+- **backend.rbac.create**: Whether to create ClusterRole and ClusterRoleBinding for the backend.
+Can be set to false if you want to use an existing ClusterRole.
+- **backend.rbac.rules**: A list of RBAC rules to apply to the ClusterRole.

 ## Frontend Configuration